 Greenpeace activists are occupying the Wellington offices of mining industry lobbyist Straterra to protest plans to Fast Track its client Trans-Tasman Resources’ seabed mining in the South Taranaki Bight.
 A banner on the building reads No Seabed Mining. © Marty Melville / Greenpeace

-But this open process in court is set to be overturned by closed Ministerial hand-picked panels who will make decisions with zero public scrutiny and zero requirement to meet environmental standards.
+This open process in court is set to be overturned by closed Ministerial hand-picked panels who will make decisions with zero public scrutiny and zero requirement to meet environmental standards.
 It’s banana republic stuff.

 Blocking renewable energy projects

 There is a conflict between seabed mining and offshore wind in the south Taranaki Bight.
 Offshore wind companies have stated that if TTR’s seabed mining is approved it will prevent them going ahead with a large-scale offshore wind project.
+Bluefloat wind has already had to abandon its offshore wind generation project due to TTR getting access to the fast-track process.

-Furthermore the offshore wind companies don’t want to use the fast track process as it will undermine their community licence to operate.
+Furthermore the offshore wind companies don’t want to use the fast-track process as it will undermine their community licence to operate.

 Donations scandal in the committee

 The Select Committee was originally chaired by David MacLeod, a National Party MP from Taranaki.
 He oversaw the early part of the process, including choosing which of the tens of thousands of submissions opposing the Bill would be heard by the Committee.
 He has now been removed as it was revealed that he had received $180,000 in illegally undeclared donations.
-He was referred to the Police by the Electoral Commission to determine if he should be charged with committing a ‘corrupt practice’ under the Electoral Act..

 But wait, there’s more.
 The Minister overseeing the Fast Track Bill, Chris Bishop, who will be the decision maker on whether a company can access the Fast Track process, was Chair of the National Party Campaign Committee at the last election.
+In this role he had knowledge of many of the donations coming into the Party.

 Democratic deficit and conflicts of interest